 \begin{case}[$X^- \cup X^+ \ne V$] In this configuration, at least one vertex $v$ is neither emitter nor collector.
 By Lemma~\ref{lemma:journeythroughminus}, there exists a journey of length at most two from $v$ that arrives at some vertex $u \ne v$ through $e^-(u)$.
 Similarly, by Lemma~\ref{lemma:journeythroughmax}, there is a journey of length at most two from some vertex $w \ne v$ to $v$, leaving $w$ through $e^+(w)$.
 As a result, $v$ is $2$-hop dismountable (see Section~\ref{sec:delegation}).
-One can thus select the corresponding edges (at most four) for future inclusion in the spanner and recurse on $\G[V\setminus v]$; that is, re-apply the fireworks technique from scratch.
-Then, either the recursion keeps entering Case~1 and dismounts the graph completely, or it eventually enters Case~2. \end{case}
+One can thus select the corresponding edges (at most four) for future inclusion in the spanner and recurse on $\G[V\setminus v]$; that is, re-apply the fireworks technique from scratch to this smaller graph.
+Repeating this strategy, either the recursion keeps entering Case~1 and dismounts the graph entirely, or it eventually enters Case~2. \end{case}

 \begin{case}[$X^- \cup X^+ = V$] Both $X^-$ and $X^+$ have size at most $n/2$ (Lemma~\ref{lemma:half_n_emitters} and~\ref{lemma:half_n_collectors}), thus if their union is $V$, then both sets must be disjoint and of size exactly $n/2$.
 As a result, the graph which connects vertices of $X^-$ to vertices of $X^+$ (called $H$ in Section~\ref{sec:fireworks}) is a complete bipartite graph.
-In fact, $H$ possesses even more structure; in particular, both $S^-$ and $S^+$ are perfect matchings---by contradiction, if this is not the case, then at least one of the in-tree (out-tree) contains more than one edge, resulting in strictly less than $n/2$ emitters (collectors).
-Furthermore, every vertex is either an emitter or a collector, thus each of these edges connects an emitter with a collector, implying that the residual instance is $H$ itself.
-Now, recall that every edge in $S^-$ is locally minimum for the corresponding emitter (Fact~\ref{fact:Tminus}.5), and every edge in $S^+$ is locally maximum for the corresponding collector.
-We then have the following stronger property.
+In fact, $H$ possesses even more structure; in particular, both $S^-$ and $S^+$ are perfect matchings -- by contradiction, if this is not the case, then at least one of the in-trees (out-trees) contains more than one edge, resulting in strictly less than $n/2$ emitters (collectors).
+Furthermore, every vertex is either an emitter or a collector, thus each of these edges connects an emitter with a collector, implying that the current residual instance $\G$ is $H$ itself.
+Now, recall that every edge in $S^-$ is locally minimum for the corresponding emitter (Lemma~\ref{fact:Tminus}.5), and every edge in $S^+$ is locally maximum for the corresponding collector.
+We thus have the following stronger property.

 \begin{lemma} If the minimum edge of an emitter is not also the minimum edge of the corresponding collector in $H$, then the residual instance is $2$-hop dismountable.
 The same holds if the maximum edge of a collector is not also the maximum edge of the corresponding emitter in $H$. \end{lemma}